ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 * The client is responsible for providing in–depth documentation at the time of a failure and responding timely to IBM Support when further clarification is needed.
 * Clients are also responsible for following the guidelines in this document to grant consent to proactive support.
 * By declining consent or failing to abide by the guidelines provided, the client assumes the responsibility of possible lag in problem resolution that is caused by communication delays between the client and support team.
-* The client should be prepared to perform more technical troubleshooting that would otherwise be done by IBM Support.
-IBM will provide appropriate documentation and assistance where necessary.
+* The client must be prepared to perform more technical troubleshooting that would otherwise be done by IBM Support.
+IBM provides appropriate documentation and assistance where necessary.

 ### Security measures
 {: #vc_compl_info-security-measures}

 * Management of Cloud Service - Client is responsible for managing administration, operation, maintenance, and security of the applications, including underlying middleware.
-* Service Integrity and Availability - IBM will forward to the Client all network intrusion notifications detected for this Cloud Service.
+* Service Integrity and Availability - IBM forwards to the Client all network intrusion notifications detected for this Cloud Service.
 It is the Client’s responsibility to ascertain the impact of each notification that is reported.
-Client will be notified of hardware failures.
+Client is notified of hardware failures.
 Monitoring and responding to OS or software failures is the responsibility of the Client, engaging IBM support as required.
 * Activity Logging - Client is responsible for activity logging of OS/System and Database/Applications, as needed.
 * Encryption - Client is responsible for configuring and managing all encryption (for both data at rest and in transit), as needed.
 * Business Continuity and Disaster Recovery - Client is responsible for configuring and managing all business continuity and disaster recovery processes, as needed.